jacobobryant/biff/slate/source/index.html.md

 exploring the template project, which also contains links to relevant sections of the API docs.

-NOTE, 15 May 2021: I just finished this page; still need to finish Codox and the project template :).

 # Design Philosophy

 Libraries are simple.
 Frameworks are easy.
 Frameworks can be good if they're